android/nowinandroid/docs/ArchitectureLearningJourney.md

 </table>

+### Data synchronization

-Repositories are also responsible for liaising with any remote data sources.
-Repositories are syncable (they implement `Syncable`), which means they can synchronize data from a remote data source with a local data source.
+Repositories are responsible for reconciling data in local storage with remote sources.
+Once data is obtained from a remote data source it is immediately written to local storage.
+The  updated data is emitted from local storage (Room) into the relevant data stream and received by any listening clients.

-This is achieved in the `syncWith` method which takes a `Synchronizer` as a parameter.
-The `Synchronizer` will keep attempting to sync the repository until it successfully completes.
-In the case of errors, the sync is retried with exponential backoff.
+This approach ensures that the read and write concerns of the app are separate and do not interfere with each other.

+In the case of errors during data synchronization, an exponential backoff strategy is employed.
+This is delegated to `WorkManager` via the `SyncWorker`, an implementation of the `Synchronizer` interface.

+See the `OfflineFirstNewsRepository.syncWith` for an example of data synchronization.

 ## UI Layer